Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 given by `val stepSizeOut = (winSize / N).roundTo(1).max(1)`.
 In order to obtain the stretching effect, we now use a much smaller stepping size in the analysis phase:
 `val stepSizeIn = (winSize / (N * stretch)).roundTo(1).max(1)`.
 So with `N = 4` and `stretch = 8.0`,
-each step in analysis stage is 1/32 of the window size.
+each step in the analysis stage is 1/32 of the window size.
 The following image illustrates the process:

 ![Stretching of the Window Stepping](.../tut-paulstretch-window-stretching.png)